Georgia Army National Guard

 The Georgia Army National Guard is the Army National Guard component of the Georgia National Guard, administratively part of the Georgia Department of Defense.
 It consists of more than 11,100 citizen-soldiers training in more than 65 hometown armories and regional facilities across the state.
 Georgia’s Army Guard is the sixth largest in the nation and includes combat, combat support and combat service support units.

 When activated under Title 10, the Georgia Army National Guard is a component of the United States Army and is absorbed into the National Guard of the United States.
 Nationwide, the Army National Guard has more than 430,000 members as of FY 2023.
 National coordination of various state National Guard units are maintained through the National Guard Bureau.
 When activated under Title 32, the Georgia Army National Guard remains under state command as it fulfills a federally assigned mission.

-Units
+Organization

 An M60A3 main battle tank (foreground) and an M113A1 armored personnel carrier (left background) from the 108th Armored Regiment, Georgia National Guard, move out to attack opposing forces.
 The training Exercise COMPANY TEAM DEFENSE 1983 is being conducted in preparation for annual training to be held at Fort Irwin, California.